-Provide each newly elected official an opportunity to sit in his/her seat in the dais prior to any official meeting, and be sure their name plate is in its proper placement.
+Miscellaneous Suggestions - Provide each newly elected official an opportunity to sit in his/her seat on the dais prior to any official meeting, and be sure their name plate is in its proper place.

 Arrange for: photos to be taken; business cards to be made; where they are to pick up their mail; contact numbers to provide the public; etc.